AlexOuyang/RealTimeFaceRecognition/README.md

 # RealTimeFacialRecognition
 -----------------------------
-Built with Python 2.7, OpenCV, Numpy, Scipy, Stasm.
+Built with Python 2.7, OpenCV2, Numpy, Scipy, scikit-learn, matplotlib.

+* note: this application currently only works on Mac because of forward slash in path is incompatible with windows

 Summeary
 --------------